neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 4. **Take five minutes and teach me about something in tech that you find interesting.**
 5. **What is it about Neudesic that makes you want to work here?**
 6. **What has been your most meaningful work experience?**
-   - Listen for details of a project or challenge where the candidate showed competence and initiative, even if they weren&#39;t ultimately successful.
+   - Listen for details of a project or challenge where the candidate showed competence and initiative, even if they weren't ultimately successful.
      - A great answer could include specifics of a quantifiable outcome or result from a successful experience or valuable insights and strategy improvements from a meaningful failure.
      - A great answer could also include talking about a great team experience or meaningful project outside of the specifics of the code.
 7. **What are your career goals, and how do you plan to achieve them?**